Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Proposed Framework

 where $\|(x_1, \cdots, x_n)\| = (\sum x_i^2)^\frac{1}{2}$ is the $L^2$ norm.
-Then we recover the squared \emph{Energy Distance} \cite{rizzo2016energy}.
-Suppose the random variable $Y\sim G$ is realized and the realized value is $y$.
-One may view the realization as a Dirac measure supported at y.
-Substituting it into $G$, we recover the \emph{Energy Score} \cite{GneitingRaftery2007}
+Then we recover the squared \emph{Energy Distance}, see \cite{Szekely2003Estats} and \cite{rizzo2016energy}.
+Suppose the random variable $Y\sim G$ is realized with realized value $y$.
+One may view the realization as a Dirac measure supported at $y$.
+Substituting this it into $G$, we recover the \emph{Energy Score} \cite{GneitingRaftery2007}

-Note that the energy score is reduced to CRPS in the 1-dimensional case. \end{example}
+Note that the energy score reduces to CRPS in the 1-dimensional case. \end{example}

 Choosing a suitable metric allows us to study how the sequence of forecast revisions evolves as the forecast origin changes.
 To be precise, we fix a target time $t$ and consider two sequences of forecast paths $\hat{y}_{t|s}$ and $\hat{y}^\prime_{t|s}$, both aimed at predicting the same realization at time $t$.
 Let $y$ denote the true outcome of the target.